AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 - Next proposer starts building (current) at slotStart + 61 (= next buildStart + 1)
 - **Dead zone: 24 seconds (33% of slot)**

 This is the core problem.
 A third of every slot is overhead, with 24 seconds where no blocks are being produced.
+This is visualised well in https://aztecprotocol.github.io/benchmark-page-data/misc/tx-latency-explorer/.

 ## High Level Protocol